 One of the most common diseases caused by cat hair is allergies.
 Many people are allergic to cats without even realizing it; symptoms include sneezing, watery eyes, and itchiness.
 In some cases, the allergies can be so severe that they trigger an asthma attack.

 If you have asthma and live with a cat, it’s important to keep your inhaler handy at all times and see your doctor regularly for checkups.
-Another disease that can be caused by exposure to cat hair is toxoplasmosis.
-This condition is usually only contracted by handling infected kittens or eating undercooked meat from animals who have been infected (cats typically become infected by eating rodents).

 However, toxoplasmosis has also been linked to contact with contaminated soil—so if you garden and have a cat who spends time outdoors, there’s a small chance you could contract the disease from them.
 Symptoms include fever, sore throat, swollen lymph nodes, and muscle aches—all of which are also common cold or flu symptoms, so it can be hard to diagnose toxoplasmosis without a blood test .
 If you think you may have been exposed , see your doctor as soon as possible .